maatthc/pnpm-concurrency-test/README.md

 ## Goal

-Test if multiple Docker container can read/update the Virtual Store simultaneously, without corrupting it.
+Test if multiple Docker containers can read/update the Virtual Store simultaneously, without corrupting it.

 ## Prerequisite

-You will need Bash/Docker/git installed on your machine.
+You will need Bash/Docker/Git installed on your machine.

 ## Local setup

+On your local machine:

+- Clone this repo.
-On your local machine, create an empty folder to accommodate the shared Virtual Store:
+- Create an empty folder to accommodate the shared Virtual Store:

 `mkdir -p /tmp/.pnpm-store-initial`